Starting on September 1, 2020, new features are available on IBM Watson Machine Learning, including:

 Launching the migration tool

 You will be prompted to migrate assets when you access Watson Machine Learning using a deprecated service instance.
-Follow these steps to migrate assets and then upgrade your Watson Machine Learning service instance.
+Follow these steps to migrate assets and then associate a new Watson Machine Learning service instance.

 - In the Watson Machine Learning section of your project assets, a banner displays with information on the migration.
 Click Migrate now to start the migration process.